tomosheighway/MapLogger/README.md

 /*
 TODO TASKS
-Add key for colours of presaved / searching points Click on a existing saved pin to load its x and y location Option to then delete pin
+Add key for colours of presaved / searching points
-Allow user to add text notes about a given location Update to use real DB not CSV file
+Add the logic to location Logger to actually remove the point from csv Allow user to add text notes about a given location Update to use real DB not CSV file
 Login / user then store points for that given user.